-I see many people launching Small Businesses before doing market research.
+I see many people launching small businesses before doing market research.
 The result is heartbreak as the business they invested so much time and money into collapses.
-Test your Products & Services before starting a business.
+Test your products and services before starting a business.
 If you don’t, you will have no idea if people even want to buy them.
-You might think you make the best food globally, but tons of other people may be doing it better than you.
+You might think you make the best food globally, but many other people may do it better than you.

 We all have them.
-Unfortunately, sometimes our strengths or weaknesses don’t fit well with the business model we want to use, leading to disastrous results.
+Unfortunately, our strengths or weaknesses sometimes don’t fit well with the business model we want to use, leading to disastrous results.
 For example, if you’re not a friendly, outgoing type of person with good people skills, retail is not for you.
 It doesn’t matter how many years you’ve dreamed of opening that bookstore; it’s not for you.
 That doesn’t mean you can’t buy such a business or start one yourself.
-But for it to succeed, you need to be aware that working behind the counter is not something you should be doing; you’ll need to hire staff right away who really love people.
+But to succeed, you need to be aware that working behind the counter is not something you should be doing; you’ll need to hire staff who really love people right away.

 For me, one unique aspect of a business is being passionate about what you are selling.
 The first self-made female millionaire, Helena Rubinstein, didn’t become rich selling face cream; she became rich selling beauty. (“There are no ugly women,” she used to say, “only lazy ones.”)
 If your new business is going to be successful, you need to know what you’re actually selling and craft your unique selling proposition accordingly.